 Summer Math Courses at Other Institutions

-- Courses used to satisfy the university's QR requirement must be taken here at Princeton.
+- Courses used to satisfy the university's QR or QCR requirement must be taken here at Princeton.

 - Courses taken for Princeton credit must be real courses taken at a 4-year institution.
-This means NO community college, independent study, or distance learning (i.e. online) courses can be approved.
+This means NO community college or independent study courses can be approved.

 - A single course at a school on the quarter system cannot count as a Princeton math course equivalent.
 Note: this includes Stanford and many other well-respected schools out west.